sdiehl/wiwinwlh/tutorial.md

 abstractions, but most do not.

-Some understanding of abstract algebra, and conventions for discussing algebraic structures and equation reasoning with laws are essential to modern Haskell and we will discuss these leading up to some basic category theory.
+Some understanding of abstract algebra, and conventions for discussing algebraic structures and equational reasoning with laws are essential to modern Haskell and we will discuss these leading up to some basic category theory.

 Abstract Algebra
 ----------------

-Algebraic taught at higher levels generalises notions of arithmetic to operate over more generic structures than simple numbers.
-These structures are called **sets** and are a very broad notion of generic way describing groups of mathematical objects that can be equated and grouped.
+Algebraic theory taught at higher levels generalises notions of arithmetic to operate over more generic structures than simple numbers.
+These structures are called **sets** and are a very broad notion of generic ways of describing groups of mathematical objects that can be equated and grouped.
 Over these sets we can define ways of combining and operating over elements of the set.
 These generalised notions of arithmetic are described in terms of and **operations**.
 Operations which take elements of a set to the same set are said to be **closed** in the set.
 When discussing operations we use the conventions:

-* **Properties** - Predicate attached to values and operations over a set.
+* **Properties** - Predicates attached to values and operations over a set.
 * **Binary Operations** - Operations which map two elements.
-* **Unary Operations** - Operations which map a single elements.
+* **Unary Operations** - Operations which map a single element.
 * **Constants** - Specific values with specific properties in a set.
 * **Relations** - Pairings of elements in a set.